 This course meets on the HT campus once a week and must be taken concurrently with the student teaching field experience course.
-Students discuss strategies for success and issues of concern related to the field experience.
-Professional development activities include instructional seminars, guest speakers, and visits to off-campus sites.
+Students discuss strategies for success and issues of concern related to the student teaching experience.
+Professional development activities include instructional seminars, guest speakers, resume and interview preparation.

-Co-requisite: EDUC 4907 Offered: Fall and Spring
+Co-requisite: EDUC 4907 Offered: Fall/Spring